Peer Advisory Council for Title IX

 An empowered bystander is someone who sees or hears something that doesn’t feel right to them and decides to intervene in the interest of keeping others safe and healthy.
 At Stetson, we know that all our Hatters can make a difference in a potentially dangerous situation.

 There are many ways to be an active bystander!
-Here are three strategies to consider.
+Active Bystanders R.O.A.R.

 Consent is freely given without force, threat, or coercion.
 It is also retractable and can be withdrawn at any time.
 Consent is informed; STI/STD status should be disclosed, contraception method should be agreed upon, and all parties are conscious and willing.
 Consent is specific and an ongoing conversation about each activity.